miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

    5. Layer 5: Session Layer,
    6. Layer 6: Presentation Layer,
    7. Layer 7: Application Layer.

+test-1-Question 27
+A company wants to have control over creating and using its own keys for encryption on AWS services.
+Which of the following can be used for this use-case?

+- AWS managed key
+- AWS owned key
+- AWS Secrets Manager
+- customer managed key (CMK)

+ans: customer managed key (CMK)

 # Machine Learning
 ### machine-learning